 That means you can just read the index of questions at the beginning and flip straight to the section that you are most interested in.
-Here’s what three typical pages look like, taken from the (long) section on squats with the question at the top:
+And when you get there, the information is presented in a format that is easy to understand and very accessible.

-So you can easily pick out the key points that are relevant to you and to your athletes and clients.
-And what’s more, every study is referenced back to PubMed with hyperlinks, so if you want to go back to the original studies, you can do that with a single click.
+You can use the table of contents to jump to the chapters that interest you and to pick out the key points that are relevant to you and to your athletes and clients.
+And, as you can see from the chapter above, each study is referenced back to PubMed with hyperlinks, so if you want to go back to the original studies, you can do that with a single click.

 Professor Stuart McGill said: